Elektrobit/ebcl_template/docs/images/from_scatch.md

 # root_tarball: the contents of the root filesystem
 # partition_layout: the partition layout of the SD card image
 #
-# The bootloader fip.s32 is not explicitly metioned, since it is build in one step
+# The bootloader fip.s32 is not explicitly mentioned, since it is built in one step
 # with the fitimage.
 $(disc_image): $(fitimage) $(root_tarball) $(partition_layout)
 	@echo "Build image..."